Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-nodejs-client.md

 title: Kafka NodeJS Client
 ---

-The Kafka-Node client can be used to create Kafka producers, consumers, and topics in Node.js.
-Full documentation [here](https://www.npmjs.com/package/kafka-node).
+The [Kafka-Node](https://www.npmjs.com/package/kafka-node) client can be used to create Kafka producers, consumers, and topics in Node.js.

 :::note
-We recommend using [kafkajs](../kafkajs/README.md) client instead, because `kafka-node` has not been supporting since 2019.
+We recommend using [kafkajs](https://kafka.js.org/) client instead, because `kafka-node` has not been supporting since 2019.
 :::

 ## Installation